 Or you can choose to tint the white primer with any other color of your choice.

 After you have applied the primer evenly on all the surfaces and edges wait for about 24 hours.

 Allow at least this much time to dry so that you can apply the topcoat flawlessly.

 After making sure that the primer is completely dry, lightly sand the layer of primer and remove all the dust with a piece of dry cloth.

 Sanding will ensure that the paint adheres well to the surface of the cabinet you intend to paint.

 When painting the cabinet, use a standard roller if you want to get a smoother finish.

-Paintbrush can leave brush strokes and it will be fine if you desire a textured finish.
+The paintbrush can leave brush strokes, and it will be fine if you desire a textured finish.

 Make sure you allow enough time between coats to let the paint dry.

 If possible, sand very lightly between the coats for better adhesion.